 Hotel rooms in Las Vegas that allow smoking are becoming increasingly hard to find as MGM Resorts has become the most recent chain to ban the activity in guest rooms.
 The movement to eliminate smoking rooms has been slow, albeit inevitable.
 Smoke is hard to contain, spilling into hallways and other guest rooms, and smoking rooms cost more to clean and maintain.
 We anticipate more and more resorts, in Las Vegas, and elsewhere will continue to do away with the burdensome room type.

 With options disappearing, we thought it would be helpful to share which Las Vegas hotels still offer smoking hotel rooms.

 For each hotel that offers smoking rooms, we also explain how to book that specific accommodation.
 Oftentimes, it’s as easy as selecting a “smoking” room, but other properties require you to check a specific box, call to request a smoking room directly, or have you add that preference to a “special request” box.

 Hotels on the Strip that Allow Smoking

-Caesars Entertainment Properties: Hotels that allow smoking within the Caesars Entertainment chain include Linq, Flamingo, Bally’s, Planet Hollywood, Paris, Rio, and Caesars Palace.
-Harrah’s and Cromwell do not offer smoking rooms.
+Caesars Entertainment Properties: Hotels that allow smoking within the Caesars Entertainment chain include Linq, Flamingo, Bally’s, Planet Hollywood, Paris, and Caesars Palace, and Harrah’s.
+Caesars Palace, Rio, and Cromwell do not offer smoking rooms.
 To book a hotel room that allows smoking, navigate to the booking portal, select your dates of travel, and select the “smoking” filter at the top of the results page.
 Smoking rooms are also clearly marked as you scroll through the room options available.

 Tropicana: The iconic south Strip hotel offers smoking hotel rooms which are labeled as such when booking via their website here.